Brass band: Festivals and contests

 One festival featuring brass bands is the Tarragona International Dixieland Festival, in Catalonia, Spain.
 The organisation programs not only dixieland brass bands but also ethnic or world music brass bands from over the world, including the Dirty Dozen Brass Band from the US, Boban Marković Orkestar from Serbia, the Jaipur Kawa Brass Band from India and Taraf Goulamas from Occitania France.

 In the United States the Great American Brass Band Festival has been held annually in Danville, Kentucky for the past 30 years and is free for all.
 This event attracts brass band lovers from the U.S., Canada, and Europe.
 The Vintage Band Festival occurs in Northfield, Minnesota every three years.

 The North American Brass Band Association sponsors an annual convention that provides member bands with the opportunity to compete in a contest format similar to those conducted in the United Kingdom and Europe.
 The contest is typically late March to early April every year.

 In Boston, Seattle and Austin a series of festivals called HONK! bring together street brass bands (and other related ensembles) from the United States and Canada, and some bands from other parts of the world.
 The groups presented include Balkan Brass Bands, New Orleans brass bands, Political Action Bands, Klezmer, and "DIY" Alternative / Radical Community Bands.

+In Europe, many Brass Band contests are held throughout the year most notably being the European Brass Band Contest held every year during spring.
+This is a week long festival with many contests held throughout.